schmitz1193/evernode/README.md

-# evernode
-##an in class execise

-# Nashville Software School project to create a simple Node.js journal app
+# evernode:  an in class exercise at Nashville Software School

+ -create a simple Node.js journal app

-#Tools Used
+ -Tools Used:

-##Node.js, Express, Jade, MongoDB, Mongoose, Nodemon
+- Node.js, Express, Jade, MongoDB, Mongoose, Nodemon